 Cross-border e-commerce is the buying and selling of goods and services between two different countries.
 This can be done either online or offline, but increasingly, businesses are turning to online cross-border eCommerce in order to reach a larger audience and tap into new markets without fully committing.

-The main advantage of cross-border e-commerce is that you won’t need a Chinese business license, therefore you won’t need a Chinese bank account, but you still have access to the same online payments method as a local business do.
+The main advantage of cross-border e-commerce is that you won’t need a Chinese business license, therefore you won’t need a Chinese bank account, but you still have access to the same online payment method as a local business do.

 However, you’ll be limited as to what you can sell and how much you can sell per buyer.
 It is a way for China to control and secure its domestic market.

-Tmall Global platform
+Tmall Global Platform

 Alibaba Group has taken a step further with Tmall Global in cross-border e-commerce.
 It was officially launched on February 19, 2014.
 The main function is for international businesses to sell brand-name goods directly to Chinese consumers.
 The majority of goods on Tmall Global are imported.
-Up to 2017, it has covered 68 countries and districts, with more than 3,700 kinds of products and 16,400 overseas brands.

 All Tmall Global stores have Chinese inquiry services and after-sales services available.
 Domestic consumers can use Alipay or other methods that can be used on the domestic platform, Taobao, to buy goods on Tmall Global.
 The strategy of Tmall Global is to be international and attract more global brands.